Citing jobs, Trump claims victory over virus, econ collapse

-WASHINGTON (AP) — President Donald Trump effectively claimed victory over the economic crisis and COVID-19 on Friday and major progress against racial inequity, heartily embracing an unexpectedly good jobs report in hopes of convincing a discouraged nation he deserves another four years in office.
+WASHINGTON (AP) — President Donald Trump effectively claimed victory over the economic crisis and COVID-19 on Friday as well as major progress against racial inequality, heartily embracing a better-than-expected jobs report in hopes of convincing a discouraged nation he deserves another four years in office.

 A few blocks away, city workers painted a huge “Black Lives Matter” sign on 16th Street leading to the White House.

-On the economy, Trump said an economic rebound was the answer to racial inequality, calling it “the greatest thing that can happen for race relations.”

-Trump was quick to seize the positive jobs report at a time when his political standing is at one of the weakest points of his presidency less than five months before the general election.
-Just 2 in 10 voters believe the country is headed in the right direction, a Monmouth University poll found earlier in the week.

-Few things matter more to Trump’s political future than the state of the U.S. economy, which was all but shut down by state governments this spring to prevent greater spread of the deadly coronavirus.
+Politically, few things matter more to Trump’s future than the state of the U.S. economy, which was all but shut down by state governments this spring to prevent greater spread of the deadly coronavirus.
 Defying health experts, the president has aggressively encouraged states to re-open and has assailed state leaders by name who resist.

 At the same time, he’s taken an uneven approach to explosive racial tensions in the wake of Floyd’s death.
 As he has in recent days, Trump on Friday offered a sympathetic message to Floyd in one breath and lashed out at protests in his name the next.